Course Numbering System

 Course Credit/Course Units

-Credit is awarded as course credits/course units.
-The number of course credits/course units earned for completion of each course is indicated with the course description in the catalog and also in the class schedule.
+Credit is awarded as semester credits.
+The number of hours earned for completion of each course is indicated with the course description in the catalog.

-To ensure that the units earned are applicable to a specific degree or certificate program, check with a counselor.
-In addition, colleges and universities have individual policies for the acceptance of course credit/course units.
+To ensure that the credits earned are applicable to a specific degree or certificate program, check with an academic advisor.
+In addition, colleges and universities have individual policies for the acceptance of credits.
 Check with transfer institutions and/or counselors to ensure the transferability of units.

-The Veterans Administration and some other funding agencies designate minimum unit (course) loads for qualification purposes.
+The Veterans Administration and some other funding agencies designate minimum course loads for qualification purposes.

 It is important to note that some classes have been identified by SWIC, and approved by the Illinois Community College Board, as "repeatable" classes.
-In this case, the class would be factored into a student's grade point average each time it is repeated.
+In this case, the class would be factored into a student's grade point average each time it is repeated up to the allowable limit.
 As stated in the previous paragraph, it is important to check with transfer institutions prior to admission in order to determine calculation rules.